fsouza/blog/content/2021-08-23-functional-streams-in-go/index.md

 ## The basic type definition

 First, let's start with the type definition.
-Like mentioned above, we want to represent a stream of T as a pair of some value T and a function that produces the next value of the stream T, and that function may returns a pointer, which will be `nil` to represent the end of the stream (the function itself should never be `nil` in this case).
-Stream values are pointers so the empty stream can be represented as `nil`.
+Like mentioned above, we want to represent a stream of T as a nullable pair of some value T and a function that produces the next value of the stream T. A `nil` stream represents an empty stream.

 Go doesn't directly support pairs, so we're going to use a struct here:

 ```go
 type Stream[T any] struct {